plasma-umass/BLeak/README.md

 BLeak uses a short developer-provided script to drive the application in a loop through specific visual states (e.g., the inbox view and email view of a mail client) as an oracle to find memory leaks.
 In our experience, BLeak's precision is often **100%** (e.g., no false positives), and fixing the leaks it finds reduces heap growth by **94%** on average on a corpus of real production web apps.

 BLeak is an active research project of the [PLASMA lab](https://plasma.cs.umass.edu/) at the University of Massachusetts Amherst, and should be considered experimental software.
-We appreciate pull requests and bug reports, but note that we have not polished the general software artifact for general use yet.
+We appreciate pull requests and bug reports, but note that we have not polished the software artifact for general use yet.

+For more information please see the [preprint of our academic paper](https://github.com/plasma-umass/BLeak/blob/master/paper.pdf), which will appear at PLDI 2018.

 ## Prerequisites